-So far in this Recipe we have viewed available merchants, seen what they have to offer, and selected the product we want to buy.
 We will now imagine we are a shopper, P. Sherman living on 42 Wallaby Way, Sydney, actually purchasing this product through your Application using Violet.

 Now that the cart is created and the customer is ready to start the checkout process, the next steps is collecting customer information and applying it to the cart.
-Save the Cart Id from the Create Cart resposne.
+Save the Cart Id from the Create Cart response.
 In the example above, this is

 Apply Customer Info

 With the customer info applied we can go onto getting the shipping methods for each bag within the cart.
 Our test cart here only has one bag.
-Since Violet (and hence, your application) lets your customers purchase across various Merchants, think of a bag as a section of your cart for one specific merchant.

 Get Shipping Method